 There is no guarantee that the Group will not encounter problems with respect to obtaining the relevant permits, licenses, certificates and approvals from the relevant PRC Government authorities in the future or making scheduled land premium payments on time going forward for certain reasons.
 For example, as at the date of this Offering Circular, the Group has not obtained the required licenses and/or permits for Zhengzhou Airport to Zhengzhou South Station Railway (鄭州機場至鄭州南站城際鐵路) and certain road construction and road repair projects.
-In addition, Henan Tongsheng Real Estate Co., Ltd. (河 南同晟置業有限公司) is in the process of updating its Real Estate Enterprise Development Qualification Certificate.
 In addition, the Group cannot assure that it will receive the various permits, licenses, certificates and approvals from the relevant PRC Government authorities within the expected time frame, because the timing of issuance of such certificates may be subject to factors out of its control, including the relevant government resettlement schedules.
 If the Group fails to receive such certificates, its development schedule may be disrupted, penalties on the Group may be imposed by governmental authorities and the Group may be involved in legal and administrative proceedings, which, in turn, may have a material and adverse effect on its business, results of operations and financial condition.
 There is also no guarantee that the Group will not encounter problems in obtaining other government approvals or in fulfilling the conditions required for obtaining other government approvals and certificates.
 If the Group fails to obtain the relevant approvals or to fulfil the conditions of the approvals and certificates for its property development, those developments may not proceed on schedule.
 As a result, its business, results of operations and financial condition may be materially and adversely affected.